 It is a fairly quiet village because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Chesapeake has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Chesapeake has few renters and college students.
 But the biggest reason it is quieter in Chesapeake than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Chesapeake may be for you.

-Chesapeake is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Chesapeake does not have a public transit system used by locals to get to and from work.

 The percentage of adults in Chesapeake with college degrees is slightly lower than the national average of 21.84% for all communities.
 13.25% of adults in Chesapeake have a bachelor's degree or advanced degree.